MattRudy/PowerBI-ThemeTemplates/FAQ.md

 You can [create a new issue] in this repository to get a response from someone in our community of contributors.

+## How do you find theme properties?

+It's possible to explore a Power BI Desktop file on your local computer to see the properties that are set, even if they aren't documented by Microsoft yet.
+Check out [This great article](https://nolock.medium.com/how-to-discover-undocumented-theme-settings-in-power-bi-desktop-dcbe264351c8) for a guide on how to extract these properties.

 ## I want to help add to this project, how do I get started?

 Contribution guidelines will be added shortly.
 In the meantime, fork this repo, make some changes, and create a pull request.
 One of our maintainers will review it and help you get it merged into the main project.